 7. Compress Files

-Another way to clear Mac space is to compress files that you don't use often.
-You don't need to use a third-party compression tool because Apple's built-in compression tool is helpful.
-All you need to do is select the files to be compressed, right-click them, and select "Compress", and your files will be packaged into a Zip file.
+Another way to clear up Mac space is to compress files that you don't use very often.
+You don't need to use a third-party compression tool as Apple's built-in compression tool does the trick.
+All you need to do is select the files to be compressed, right-click them, and select Compress, and your files will be packaged into a Zip file.
 Since you don't use these files often, you can store the Zip file on an external drive.

 8. Empty Trash